The Cost of a Healthy Food Basket in Ireland 2014 - 2022

 - Project status: Completed

-- Project type: Communications
+- Project type: Nutrition

-- Discipline: Nutrition
+- Discipline: Food poverty

 Research objective

-- Single adult male of working age, living alone
+- Single adult male of working age living alone

 - Pensioner couple

-- Dependent on social welfare transfers
+- Families relying on social welfare

 Research report